Profitbase/Episode-Docs/articles/flow/actions/tripletex/paged-rest-api-request.md

 - A **custom data type**, or
 - The raw JSON response from the API.

-For simplicity and debugging, it’s recommended to use the built-in `HttpResponse<T>` type.
-This includes additional information, such as the HTTP status code, ensuring compatibility with Tripletex API responses.
+We recommend using the built-in [HttpResponse&lt;T&gt;](../../api-reference/built-in-types/http-response.md) type because it will include additional information about the response, such as the HTTP status code and error(s).

-To process the data effectively:
-1. Store the raw response in a data repository (e.g., database or cloud storage).
-2. Transform the stored data using tools like SQL, Python, or data transformation pipelines.
+We also recommend simply dumping the raw response to a data store, and then use data transformation tools to transform the data into a usable format.
+If you know the API returns small amounts of data (10 000 - 200 000 records), you can consider using the [Get JSON DataReader](../json/get-json-datareader.md) to flatten JSON to a tabular format and process the data as rows and columns, for example by inserting directly to a SQL Server table.

 <br/>

 ## Configuration

-### Setting Up a Request

-Requests to the Tripletex API can be defined manually or by using predefined templates.
+To define a request to the Tripletex REST API, you can start from a template, or define it manually.
+If you press the `New Request` button in the Configuration dialog, you can choose from a set of predefined request templates.

-#### Steps for Manual Configuration:
+### Steps for Manual Configuration:

 1. **Method**: Specify the HTTP method (`GET`, `POST`, `PUT`, `DELETE`, etc.).
 Use `GET` for retrieving data.
 2. **URI**: Define the endpoint URL (e.g., `v2/project` or `v2/customer`).
 Pass required parameters (e.g., IDs) as query parameters or in the request body.
 3. **Headers and Authorization**: